nashibdahal321/azure-openfda-etl-public/README.md

 # Azure OpenFDA ETL

-This repository contains an Azure-based ETL pipeline for OpenFDA drug enforcement data.
+This repository contains a focused Azure ETL implementation for OpenFDA drug enforcement data.

 ## Overview

-The solution ingests recall data from the OpenFDA API with Azure Data Factory, lands the raw payload in Azure Data Lake Storage Gen2, transforms the dataset with Databricks PySpark, and exposes curated Parquet data through Synapse serverless SQL.
+The pipeline ingests recall data from the OpenFDA API with Azure Data Factory, lands the raw payload in Azure Data Lake Storage Gen2, transforms the dataset with Databricks PySpark, and exposes curated Parquet data through Synapse serverless SQL.

 Source API: